netresearch/module-vault-importer/README.md

 This Magento® 2 Module enables you to import secrets from a [Vault](https://www.vaultproject.io/) secret storage and apply them to the Magento config.

-Values stored as JSON within Vault will be recursively stored in the Magento® `core.config.data` database table.
+Values stored as JSON within Vault will be recursively stored in the Magento® `core_config_data` database table.

 ## Requirements

-* PHP 5.6.5
 * PHP >= 7.0.6
 * PHP >= 7.1.0
 * PHP >= 7.2.0